 Well, it’s up to you.
 That’s a bit of a shot in the dark, but there’s many options and pathways from here on out and it’s your choice.
 It does depend on the nature of the property, though.

 The first thing you’ll ideally want to do is take a deep look at the property and figure out the purpose.
 If you want it to become a residential site, you’re going to have to seriously survey the comfort of the property.
 Will people want to pay you money to live there?
 Would you pay money to live there?

 A quick renovation might be in order and that can mean anything from a new splash of paint, to caulking gaps in the brickwork.
-It could even mean a full-scale furniture renovation, using furniture packages from a company like Resortium Concepts to get the job done quickly.
+It could even mean a full-scale furniture renovation, using furniture packages from a company to get the job done quickly.
 If there are any issues with the structure of the property, you’re going to want to deal with these before they become serious problems and end up putting a hole in your property, and your bank account.

 Make Your Investment Work For You

 After that, it’s tenants.
 You’re going to want good tenants, so your property needs to attract good tenants.
 A good tenant will look after the property, stay there for a long while and will pay the rent on time according to the payment terms laid out by yourself.
 Ideally, a tenant will come to you with the issues that the property may succumb to so you can protect your investment before issues pile up.
 Keep the rent competitive and know your target market and you’ll be able to attract a good tenant.